leeif/pluto/docs/installation.md

 ## Setup Your First Application

-Pluto is an application-based auth system which means the admins can define the applications in Pluto and user can login to different applications to obtain the different permissions.
+Pluto is designed as an application-based auth system.

-Pluto provides a convenience way to handle these through an admin web page.
+You can start creating your first application through pluto admin page.

 ### Start the admin web page